stuysu/epsilon-database/README.md

 - this should be simpler, finish it, run it once, and never need to touch certain files ever again

+- in the future, manage database through javascript ORM

 # order of running files (some depend on others)

 CREATE_USER_TABLE.sql